8sd/swps_example/README.md

 This is an example project that shows how Vue + Nuxt + Vuetify can be used together.

+You need to install [NodeJS](https://nodejs.org/en/download) first to use npm.

 ## How to Run the Code

 ### Setup